-As we mentioned in previous section, first, we needed to ascertain whether calculation of IDT values is sensitive to dynamical changes, occurred in analyzed data sets.
-To this end, we decided to generate artificial datasets of one and the same type, for example noises, which according to the generation procedure should be measurably different in the frequency content, representing a different types of color noises.
-We have started from the analysis of 34020 data length sequences of these noise data sets.
-For clarity we add here that to test the robustness of results, the same analyses were performed on much longer data sets, but here we show results for simulated noise data sets, which are of the same length as the original data sets from the used seismic catalogue.
+First, we needed to ascertain whether calculation of IDT values is sensitive to dynamical changes, occurred in analyzed data sets.
+As was mentioned above, for this purpose, we decided to generate artificial data sets of the same type, e.g. noises, which are anyway quantifiably different, i.e. represent different type of colored noises.
+We have started from the analysis of 34020 data length sequences of noise data sets with different long-range correlation features.
+For clarity we add here that to test the robustness of results, the same analyses were performed on much longer data sets, but here we show results for simulated noise data sets, which are of the same length as original data sets from the used seismic catalogue.
 The noise data sets have been generated according to concepts described in Kasdin (1995), Milotti (2007) and Beran et al. (2013).
-As a metrics for these data sets we have used mentioned above power spectrum exponents (β) , also referred to as the spectral indexes (Schaefer et al., 2014).
-Exactly, we have analyzed seven of such data sets having spectral exponents in the range: 0.001, 0.275, 0.545, 0.810, 1.120, 1.387, 1.655.
-Values of β , are often used as a metric for the fractal characteristics of data sequences (Shlesinger, 1987; Schaefer et al., 2014).
-In our case different spectrum exponents of simulated noise data sets indicate that they are different by the extent of correlations in the frequency content (Schaefer et al., 2014).
-Indeed, the first noise set, with the $\beta = 0.001$ (Fig.2, a), was closest to the white noise and the last one, with the $\beta = 1.655$ (Fig.2, b), manifested the features closer to colored noises of red or Brownian type, with detectable dynamical structure.
-In addition to this, taking into account that we aimed to analyze seismic data sets, we regarded as logical to consider also the random process, which is often used by seismologists - a Poisson process.
-We generated the set of 34020 data long sequences of Poisson process.
-It was quite expectable that spectral exponent of such sequences is close to that of a white noise.
+As a metrics for these data sets we have used mentioned above power spectrum exponents ( $\beta$ ), also referred to as the spectral indexes (Schaefer et al., 2014).
+Exactly, we have analyzed eight of such data sets having spectral exponents in the range: 0.001, 0.275, 0.545, 0.810, 1.120, 1.387, 1.655, 1.970.
+Values of $\beta$ , often used as a metric for the fractal characteristics of data sequences, in our case indicated that simulated noise data sets are different by their dynamical features (Shlesinger, 1987; Schaefer et al., 2014).

+This means that though all simulated data sets are noises, they are different by extent of correlations (Schaefer et al., 2014).
+Indeed, the first one, with the $\beta = 0.001$ (Fig.2, a), was closest to random-like white noise and the last one, with the $\beta = 1.932$ (Fig.2, b), indicated the features closer to colored noises of red or Brownian type, with detectable dynamical structure.
+For further analysis of changes in the extent of randomness in considered simulated data sets, we used algorithmic complexity